RobinDavid/LSB-Steganography/README.md

 of an image.
 The code is quite simple to understand; If every first bit has been used, the module starts using the second bit, so the larger the data, the more the image is altered.
 The program can hide all of the data if there is enough space in the image.
 The main functions are:

-* hideText: You provide a string and the program hides it
+* encode_text: You provide a string and the program hides it
-* hideImage: You provide an OpenCV image and the method iterates for every pixel in order to hide them.
+* encode_image: You provide an OpenCV image and the method iterates for every pixel in order to hide them.
 A good practice is to have a carrier 8 times bigger than the image to hide (so that each pixel will be put only in the first bit).
-* hideBinary: You provide a binary file to hide; This method can obfuscate any kind of file.
+* encode_binary: You provide a binary file to hide; This method can obfuscate any kind of file.

+> *Only images without compression are supported*, namely not JPEG as LSB bits might get tampered during the compression phase.

 Installation
 ------------